dibyansu06/Image-Caption-Generation-using-Transformers/README.md

 ![Sample Caption 7](/results_sc/Screenshot%202023-12-17%20093116.png)

-## Learning Resources

-This project was undertaken as a learning project, drawing inspiration and knowledge from various sources, including:

-- Research papers on image captioning and transformer architectures.
-- The [Keras Vision Image Captioning](https://keras.io/examples/vision/image_captioning/), which provided valuable insights into model implementation and training.
-- "Attention Is All You Need", the seminal paper introducing the transformer architecture, served as a foundational resource.

 **Important Note**: Due to a known issue, the model may become unusable after saving and loading it.
 This could be due to compatibility issues or limitations in the current implementation.
-I are actively working on resolving this issue, but in the meantime, please be cautious when saving and loading the model.
+I will try solving this issue, but in the meantime, please be cautious when saving and loading the model.
 I recommend retraining the model if you encounter any issues with its usability after loading.

 ---